Cognigy/Documentation/docs/en/docs/ai/tools/analytics/odata-analytics-endpoint.md

 <div class="divider"></div>

-This section details the data types exist within the OData Collections that can be retrieved from the OData Endpoint.
+This section details the data types that exist within the OData Collections that can be retrieved from the OData Endpoint.
 The following Collections are available:

   * [Analytics](#analytics)
   * [Conversations](#conversations)
   * [Steps](#steps)
   * [ExecutedSteps](#executedsteps)
   * [Sessions](#sessions)

+### Fields

+Each collection will return, and can be filter by, fields.

+Many of the OData Records fields are retrieved directly from the input object results.
+See [here]({{config.site_url}}ai/tools/interaction-panel/input/) for more information about what these variables are.

 ### Analytics